dart-lang/language/doc/life_of_a_language_feature.md

 > more work that implementing it without a feature flag, since the compiler and
 > analyzer must faithfully implement both the old and new behaviors.
 > Occasionally the language team may decide that the benefits of using a feature
 > flag don't justify this extra work.
-But this is a rare senario.
+But this is a rare scenario.
 If you are
 > working on a feature and believe you don't need to use a feature flag, please
 > consult with the language team to be sure.